MAD - LON

 The average price of all round-trip flights from Madrid to London clicked on KAYAK for each day over the last 12 months.

-If your flying dates are flexible, you should consider flying to London on a Monday, as we generally find the cheapest rates on that day for this route.
+If your flying dates are flexible, you should consider flying to London on a Saturday, as we generally find the cheapest rates on that day for this route.
 On the other hand, Tuesday is the most expensive day to fly from Madrid to London.
-For your return ticket, we recommend flying on a Sunday and avoiding Mondays for the best deals.
+For your return ticket, we recommend flying on a Wednesday and avoiding Fridays for the best deals.

 What is the cheapest month to fly from Madrid to London?